Energy dynamics in the Heisenberg-Kitaev chain: Conclusion

 We sincerely thank P.~Recher and L.~Weithofer for fruitful discussions.
-Part of this work has been done at the Platform for Superconductivity and Magnetism, Dresden (W.B.).
-Part of this work has been supported by DFG FOR912 Grant No.~BR 1084/6-2 and EU MC-ITN LOTHERM Grant No.~PITN-GA-2009-238475.
+This work has been supported in part by DFG FOR912 Grant No.~BR 1084/6-2, EU MC-ITN LOTHERM Grant No.~PITN-GA-2009-238475, and DFG SFB 1143.
+Wolfram Brenig also acknowledges kind hospitality of the PSM Dresden.